mickeysjm/HiExpan/src/corpusProcessing_hiexpan/README.md

 This folder contains scripts to generate input files for subsequent dataProcessing pipeline.

-First, you need to have [SpaCy](https://spacy.io/usage/) installed:
+First, you need to have [SpaCy v2.x](https://spacy.io/usage/) installed:

 ```
 $ pip3 install -U spacy